sylv/spider/README.md

       // without this, a MissingValue error will be thrown if the selector matches nothing
       points: s("td span.score").number().optional(),
       comments: s("a:contains(comment)").number().optional(),
-      // "@href" will be picked up as a url and relative urls
-      // will be converted to absolute urls automatically
+      // "@" can be used to get attributes, like "href", "innerHTML", etc
       url: s(".titleline a@href"),
-      // parse a date
+      // parse a date. this could be something like "3 hours ago", "2021-01-01", "yesterday", etc.
       createdAt: s("span.age@title").date(),
       // a comma-separated list of selectors, the first one that matches will be used
       commentsUrl: s("a:contains(comment)@href, a:contains(discuss)@href").optional(),
-      // nested objects where all fields are empty will be replaced with "null",
-      // so for posts with no author this will simply be "author: null"
       author: s({
         name: s("a.hnuser").trim().optional(), // trim whitespace
         url: s("a.hnuser@href").optional(),